 As stated earlier, metallic polymer clay can be used to make metal-colored items.
 But that’s not the best way to use this great type of polymer.
 Where metallic clay really shines (!!) is when it’s layered in mokume gane, included in millefiori canes, or used to create a mica shift.
 And the best way to show off these techniques is to make the super shiny.
 A shiny surface will intensify and brighten the mica particles, making them look otherworldly.

 These three mokume gane covered domes are identical, made from the same sheet of clay.
 The one on the left is smoothed and baked.
 The center one is sanded and left plain.
 The one on the right is sanded (identically to #2) and then buffed.
 As you can see, the buffing brings out the shine!
 Isn’t that amazing?
 It only took a few minutes to sand those pieces and buff the one on the right, maybe 10 minutes total.

 And if you’re not getting results like that when you sand and buff, you need my Sanding and Buffing eBook.
 Seriously.
 Just do it.
 Your metallic polymer clay (and your fingertips) will thank you.
 Sand better, not harder.

-Sculpey provided a Sculpey Hollow Beadmaker, Harryman Designs provided metal powder, and Linda’s Art Spot was so kind to contact me and offer some clay for me to try once she found out I was working on this article.
-I had already bought it myself, but I want to give her a huge shout out for offering.
-Thank you Linda!
-As always, my opinions come from experience, and I do like to give credit where it’s due.
+Sculpey provided a Sculpey Hollow Beadmaker, Harryman Designs provided metal powder, and Blueberry Beads provided Pardo metallic and Mica Clay bars.
+As always, my opinions come from my own experience, and I do like to give credit where it’s due.